How to apply to the Bachelor of Science in Nursing program

 - Official transcripts for coursework from all colleges must be submitted to validate coursework.

-- Interview with Admission and Progression Committee, a minimum GPA of 2.85 in required prerequisite courses is required
+- Interview with Admission and Progression Committee, a minimum GPA of 2.85 in prerequisite and general education courses is required

 - Admission to Newman University